Nick Lachey: Other ventures

 Lachey is part owner of the Hollywood Fame, a team in the American Basketball Association that began play in fall 2006, and was part of an ownership group of the Tacoma Rainiers, the Seattle Mariners' Triple-A affiliate.
 Lachey is also a die-hard Cincinnati Bengals, Cincinnati Reds and Cincinnati Bearcats fan.
 On April 7, 2009, Lachey threw out the ceremonial first pitch for the MLB Opening Day game in Cincinnati, Ohio.
 On July 9, 2011, Lachey sang the National Anthem for the inaugural NASCAR Sprint Cup Series race at Kentucky Speedway in Sparta, Kentucky.

 Lachey was among a group of investors that placed a marijuana legalization initiative on the Ohio ballot in 2015.
 The initiative sought exclusive grow rights for the group members while prohibiting all other cultivation except small amounts for personal use.
-Lachey appeared in a TV ad advocating for passage of the initiative, but it was ultimately defeated.
+Lachey appeared in a TV ad advocating for passage of the initiative, but it was ultimately defeated, though a later legalization referendum was approved by voters in 2023.

 Lachey is on the Entertainment Council of the hunger-relief organization Feeding America.

 In 2021, Lachey competed on season five of The Masked Singer as "Piglet".
 He was declared the winner of the season.